We are delighted to have been recognised as a Gold level cat clinic by the International Society of Feline Medicine (ISFM).

 News and Blogs

-Our Referrals colleagues are teaming up with Pet Blood Bank to provide a centre for them to perform regular blood donation sessions.
-You do not need to be a registered client of Eastcott Vets for your dog to be able to help other patients.
-Join us for our first session with Pet Blood Bank on Tuesday 11th August 2020!
+Once again, we’re teaming up with Pet Blood Bank to provide a centre for them to perform regular blood donation sessions.
+Join us for our next session with Pet Blood Bank on Sunday 10th January.